DheerajSai6/Dheeraj_Sai_Portfolio/README.md

 # Dheeraj Sai - Portfolio Website

 A modern, responsive portfolio website showcasing my journey as an aspiring Data Scientist and MERN Stack Developer.
-Built with React, Vite, and Tailwind CSS, featuring smooth animations and a clean, professional design.
+Built with React 19, Vite, and custom CSS, featuring smooth animations with Framer Motion and a clean, professional design.

 ## 🚀 Live Demo